narravaganza/narravaganza.github.io/_stories/flavour-of-facts.md

 "Fine let me taste it"

-The owner scoops up some ice cream, puts it in a cup on the counter, and as the guy is about to grab it the owner stabs him in the arm with an ice cream cone and hurls the tub of cucumber ice cream onto him
+The owner scoops up some ice cream, puts it in a cup on the counter, and as the guy is about to grab it the owner stabs him in the arm with an ice cream cone and hurls the tub of cucumber ice cream onto his face, splattering half of it across the floor.

-The experience had a profound effect on the guy; he realised that knowledge is not acquired through mere observation or hearsay, but rather through personal experience.
+The experience had a profound effect on the cucumber guy; he realised that knowledge is not acquired through mere observation or hearsay, but rather through personal experience.
 He became an empiricist, learning to rely on his own senses to gain understanding of the world around him.

 Life is full of moments that can teach us valuable lessons, but it's up to us to recognize and learn from them.

-The altercation was diligently filmed by five other patrons, promptly posted to social media, gathered a cumulative total of 458 views.
+The altercation was diligently filmed by five other patrons, promptly posted to social media, and gathered a cumulative total of 458 views.

 But the lesson learned by the guy remained with him, for life is a journey of personal discovery and growth, and no one can truly understand something until they have experienced it for themselves.